raylutz/daffodil/README.md

 Similar to Pandas and other dataframe concepts, Pydf has a separate set of column names that can be optionally used to name the columns.
 This is organized internally as a Python dictionary for fast column lookups by name.
 There are no restrictions on column names.
-If you may use our interface with SQLite, you must avoid using the double underscore "__" in the names, which is used to allow arbitrary names in SQLite.
+However, to use the interface with SQLite, you must avoid using the double underscore "__" in the names, which is used to allow arbitrary names in SQLite.
 Also, please be aware that SQLite is case insensitive while Pydf is generally sensitive to case.
+Therefore, don't expect names to differ just because the case is different, although it usually will.

-Other than that, any characters, spaces and punctuation can be used.
-However, avoid spaces and punctuation if possible and use underscore ("_") to separate characters into groups rather than space when you have control.
+It is good practice to avoid spaces and punctuation and use underscore ("_") to separate characters into groups rather than space.

 When reading CSV files, the header is normally taken from the first (non-comment) line.
 If "user_format" is specified on reading csv files, the csv data will be pre-processed and "comment" lines starting with # removed.